Jonah-coder36/airbnb-clone-project/README.md

 - Primary Font: Circular, Medium (500), 16px
 - Headings: Circular, Bold (700), 24px-32px
 - Secondary Text: Circular, Book (400), 14px
+###  Importance of identifying design properties
+Identifying the design properties of a mock-up design is essential in ensuring a successful, user-centered, and efficient design process.
+It’s a foundational step that bridges creativity with execution, ensuring the final product is both beautiful and functional.